Amoo-zanjirbuf/Auto-Config/README.md

 # Auto-Config
 A MineCraft Cheating Tool For Beginners Which Will Give You Useful Information About Anti-Cheats And Configs

+# Gimme A Star
+If You Like My Work Dont Forget To ⭐ It <3

 # Installation
 1. Install Python
 2. Run "requirements.py" To Install Required Libraries It Will Automatically Install The Required Libraries And Run "Auto-Config.py" And Remove Itself